-STATEMENT OF MARTIN FELDSTEIN, PH.D., PRESIDENT, THE NATIONAL BUREAU OF ECONOMIC RESEARCH, CAMBRIDGE, MA ing, so let me State them first, then read a brief statement.
+STATEMENT OF MARTIN FELDSTEIN, PH.D., PRESIDENT, THE NATIONAL BUREAU OF ECONOMIC RESEARCH, CAMBRIDGE, MA

 Dr. FELDSTEIN.
 Yes.
 Thank you very much, Mr. Chairman.
 It is always a pleasure to appear before the Senate Finance Committee.
 I cannot take any credit for the Stigler report.
 I was not actually part of the staff that worked on that important document.